spring-attic/scripted-alpha/README.md

 On the left hand side is a traditional navigator for opening different files.
 Above the editor is a breadcrumb, hover over a component to see other files in that directory.

 The editor does support a degree of customization, see the section on the [Features](https://github.com/SpringSource/scripted/wiki/Features) page.

+Scripted receives most testing in Chrome and Firefox, you may need one of those browsers in order to get the most out of it.

 # Current status